 What is the Performance Training Center (PTC)?

-Classes in the PTC are those you may have seen in action within the turfed areas of the FFC Gold Coast, Park Ridge, Lincoln Park and Old Town locations.
+Classes in the PTC are those you may have seen in action within the turfed areas of the FFC Gold Coast, Park Ridge, Lincoln Park, Old Town and Elmhurst locations.
 Workouts incorporate equipment like rowing machines, ropes, sleds, tires, weights and kettlebells.

 What are benefits of high intensity interval training?